intermine/im-docs/docs/get-started/tutorial/index.rst

   # specify a Java class to be called on each row of the gff file to cope with attributes
   gff3.handlerClassName = org.intermine.bio.dataconversion.MalariaGFF3RecordHandler

-Look at the `MalariaGFF3RecordHandler` class.
+The property file has specified a Java class to process the GFF file.
+Look at the `MalariaGFF3RecordHandler <https://github.com/intermine/intermine/blob/master/bio/sources/example-sources/malaria-gff/src/main/java/org/intermine/bio/dataconversion/MalariaGFF3RecordHandler.java>`_ class.
 This code changes which fields the `ID` and `Name` attributes from the GFF file have been assigned to.

 Loading GFF3 data
 ~~~~~~~~~~~~~~~~~

-Now load the `malaria-gff` source by running this command in `biotestmine`:
+Now load the `malaria-gff` source by running this command:

 .. code-block:: bash

-  # load the GFF source
+  # load the GFF data
   ~/git/biotestmine $ ./gradlew integrate -Psource=malaria-gff --stacktrace

 This will take a few minutes to run.
 Note that this time we don't run `buildDB` as we are loading this data into the same database as UniProt.
 As before you can run a query to see how many objects of each class are loaded:

 .. code-block:: bash